 - Innovative approaches to fundraising, especially those that empower donors.

-- Examples of shockingly bad fundraising and especially stupid nonprofit ads.
+- Examples of shockingly bad fundraising and particularly stupid nonprofit ads.
 (We like laughing at stuff here.)

 - Books about fundraising (but contact me before sending me a book).

 - New products or services for nonprofits.
-I'd quickly move into be interested if the product or service is truly innovative and donor-powered.
+I'd more likely be interested if the product or service is truly innovative and donor-powered.

 - New blogs.
-I'll have to be blown away by a new blog to announce its existence.
+I'll have to be blown away by a new blog to announce its existence, and I'd have to find it useful and interesting for a long time before adding it to my blogroll.
 But do tell me about your new blog.
 I'll subscribe, and I'll read.
 If the contents capture my attention, you'll get mentioned and linked.

 Things I'm not going to blog about, so don't bother

-- Almost anything about nonprofit management that's outside of fundraising and marketing.
+- Almost anything about nonprofit management that don't touch on fundraising or marketing.
 I know this is important, but I'm not talking about it here.

 - Industry news (personnel changes, agency changes, job listings, etc.).
 There are other blogs that ably cover those areas.